The combination of the first rays of sunshine and the arrival of the new issue of Maison Victor inspired me to sew a little skirt for spring/summer.

 - the placement of the snap buttons which you can replace with buttons or hooks.

-I recommend making the overlocks with the serger for a cleaner finish inside the skirt.
+I recommend doing the overlock stitches with a serger for a cleaner finish inside the skirt.

 For the facing, I chose to finish it with bias tape.
-I chose a navy blue bias tape available in the haberdashery to match the patterns of my floral poplin.
+I selected a navy blue bias tape available in the haberdashery to match the patterns of my floral poplin.

 For the ruffle, I chose to make a rolled hem with the serger.
-It makes it lighter than a hem or a seam.
+It makes it lighter than a gathered or hemmed edge.

-I also chose to make the ruffle in a solid cotton to contrast and to make the shape of the skirt clearly visible.
+I also chose to make the ruffle in a plain cotton to create contrast and to make the shape of the skirt clearly visible.

-If you like this floral and solid combination, I had fun making "matching" with the fabrics available in the shop.
+If you like this floral and plain combination, I had fun creating "matching" fabrics available in the shop.

 Get your needles ready!